Music majors must apply for these scholarships online. Please follow this instructions given at the online scholarship application portal.

 The Benjamin Troxler Music Scholarship

-Awarded to a promising composition major.
+Awarded to a promising student, preferably a composition major.

 The Phi Mu Alpha Theta Tau Scholarships